Staff Profiles

 Having previously worked in the third sector for a number of years, I am particularly interested in the long history of the development of children's care and welfare provision more broadly, and present day social work and welfare practices experienced by a number of vulnerable and marginalised groups.

-My current British Academy project (‘In care and after care: emotions, institutions, and child welfare in Britain, Australia and Canada, 1820-1930’) builds on my past work on children's care in the nineteenth and twentieth centuries, but takes a broader, more global focus.
+My British Academy project (‘In care and after care: emotions, institutions, and child welfare in Britain, Australia and Canada, 1820-1930’) builds on my past work on children's care in the nineteenth and twentieth centuries, but takes a broader, more global focus.
 This research draws on ‘new’ imperial history approaches, to explore the transnational circulation of childcare practices during a time when children’s rights and welfare were subjects of rigorous policy development across Britain, Australia, and Canada.
 The project also takes history of emotions approaches to examine care experiences, which remains a gap in scholarship to date.
 A number of peer-reviewed articles, and a monograph are being prepared from this research project.

 My new research at Newcastle will focus on three areas: